• Center for Perfection Studies • Related Homepage • New Orleans • USA • February 2017 •

 Fact Gathering: The Tools of this Art.
 The first thing we did was look for the possible parts of the puzzle.
 Of course, there are the Planck base units.
-There are the 200+ notations.
+There are the 202 notations.
 There is the speed of light — Planck Length divided by Planck Time — within each and every notation.
-This is our starting point.
+These are our starting points.

 The universe appears to be logically divided into three scales.
 The small scale from notations 2-67, the human-scale from 67 to 134, and the large scale from 134 to just over 201.

 The next big observation is that the progression of epochs defined by big bang cosmology is well-defined by the natural inflation within base-2 exponentiation.
-Simple logic seems to suggest that each big bang epoch becomes a process within the base-2 model.
+Simple logic seems to suggest that each currently-defined big bang epoch can readily become a process within the base-2 model.
 And, significantly, there is no need for an actual big bang; natural inflation is quite enough.

 Within our Top Ten Reasons to Put Big Bang Cosmology In Time Out, we now turn to a few of the many enigmatic questions within cosmology.
 Perhaps within the base-2 model we can find answers or something new.

 More Postulations.
 These first 67 notations could be the deep systems structure of the universe that give rise to richly-textured quantum fluctuations, cosmic microwave background radiation (CMBR), homogeneity and isotropy, dark energy and dark matter, magnetism, and gravity (defined by General Relativity).
 Big bang cosmology has no answers.
 Given that the base-2 model is simple, it may hold rather simple answers.
 This article is our first to enter this configuration space starting at notations 0,1 with a point (vertex), then a line, a circle, a sphere, a tetrahedron, and then tetrahedrons and octahedrons.
 That animated image (top left) demonstrates a process that apparently has not been studied much beyond the problem of stacking cannonballs.
-(Insert footnote to Thomas Hales following up Thomas Hariot’s work)
+(Thomas Hales followed up Thomas Harriot’s work)

 - The first ten notations.
 We’ll call them axiomatic machines (systems) that extend the continuities inherently defined by Planck base units (length, time, mass, and charge).
 Our rather experimental and unique use of Planck Temperature renders a number very close to Absolute Zero (0°).
 These axiomatic machines are also defined by the speed of light (or special relativity), the gravitational constant (or general relativity), the reduced Planck constant (or ħ or quantum mechanics), the Coulomb constant (or ε0 or electric charge or electromagnetism), and the Boltzmann constant (or kB or temperature).
 All “things” within these notations are uniquely defined by pi.
 These are not physical things; these are ontological things, or perhaps axiomatic things.
 We will be working on the nomenclature as we go along this path.